 Mixing fibreglass Resin and Topcoat

-Not only does this show how to mix your roofing resin, but how to look after it, and fibreglass a roof in cold conditions like winter.
+Not only does this article show how to mix your roofing resin, but how to look after it, and fibreglass a roof in cold conditions like winter.

 Calculating resin and top coat